nemesissoft/Nemesis.TextParsers/Specification.md

         city = City;
         zipCode = ZipCode;
     }
-    //3. using default settings, this will be formatted to (CityName;ZipCode) }
+    //3. using default settings, this will be formatted to (CityName;ZipCode), esacaped using '\' and with '∅' as null marker }
 struct Person
 {